 There are more than 300 recognized student organizations at Syracuse University, and you can get involved with any of them.
 In addition to organizations that support women and promote women's issues, you’ll find groups formed around themes like art, politics, advocacy, government, media, and service.

-Broaden your perspective and enhance your resume with an international experience through SU Abroad, which features more than 100 programs in 60 countries.
+Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad, which features more than 100 programs in 60 countries.
 You can choose semester, summer, short-term, and yearlong options for international study.
-Women’s and gender studies majors will find academic offerings at SU Abroad’s programs in Florence, Istanbul, London, and Madrid, as well as in the many study abroad programs offered by World Partners.
+Women’s and gender studies majors will find academic offerings at Syracuse Abroad’s programs in Florence, Istanbul, London, and Madrid, as well as in the many study abroad programs offered by World Partners.